A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Luminosity functions and associated data

 \subsection{\oiiihb~luminosity function with flux cut to $L\geq10^{41}$ \ergs}

-GLIMPSE reaches unprecedented depth, which makes it difficult to properly compare to previous studies. \citep{wold_uncovering_2025} war the deepest research \oiiihb~before this study, and reaches about $L_\oiiihb\approx10^{41}$\ergs.
-As their faint-end slopes is much steeper than ours ($\alpha = -2.07_{-0.23}^{+0.22}$), we cut our \oiiihb~luminosity function to this $10^{41}$\ergs to compare both studies and see the behaviour of the fainter galaxies.
-Fig.~\ref{fig:O3LF_woldlike} shows the \oiiihb~luminosity function fixed at the limited depth.
-We observe a similar faint-end slope, which shows that the fainter galaxy population drags down the luminosity function.
-The associated data can be found in Tab.~\ref{tab:O3LF_woldlike}\\
+GLIMPSE probes \oiiihb\ emitters fainter than any previous study, making it difficult to compare directly.
+Before GLIMPSE, \citet{wold_uncovering_2025} was the deepest study of the \oiiihb~LF (reaching $L_\oiiihb\sim10^{41}$\ergs).
+As their faint-end slope is much steeper than GLIMPSE ($\alpha = -2.07_{-0.23}^{+0.22}$), we truncate our \oiiihb~LF at $10^{41}$\ergs\ to compare both studies and examine the behaviour of the fainter galaxies.
+Figure~\ref{fig:O3LF_woldlike} shows the \oiiihb~LF fixed at the limited depth.
+We observe a similar faint-end slope, which shows that the fainter galaxy population flattens the LF.
+The associated data are provided in Table~\ref{tab:O3LF_woldlike}.\\